charlax/professional-programming/training/web-dev/README.md

 advanced features, install extensions, learn all the main keyboard shortcuts, subscribe to mailing lists about it, etc.

 You will spend most of your time within your text editor.
-Turn it into your ally!
+Turn it into a powerful ally!

-### Learn the ins and outs of a programming language
+### Learn the ins and outs of one programming language

 A developer's main tool being the programming language, it is important to achieve high proficiency in at least one of them.